denizOgut/Software-Notes/OCP Oracle® Certified Professional Java SE 17 Developer Study Guide Exam 1Z0-829 Notes.md

 **My Answer:  B**
 **Correct Answer: B**

+**Rope runs line 3, setting LENGTH to 5, and then immediately after that runs the static initializer, which sets it to 10.
+Line 5 in the Chimp class calls the static method normally and prints swing and a space.
+Line 6 also calls the static method.
+Java allows calling a static method through an instance variable, although it is not recommended.
+Line 7 uses the static import on line 2 to reference LENGTH.**

 ---

 11. Which statements are true of the following code?
 (Choose all that apply.)